 A final part of the school’s character is its mission language.
 The headline statement is Achieve, Believe, Care, supported by a wider vision around happiness, wellbeing and confidence.
 It reads as a practical framework: achievement remains important, but it is explicitly linked to self-belief and care rather than treated as a separate track.

-The performance profile is strongest when you look at both attainment and depth.
-In 2024, 87.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with the England average of 62%.
-The scaled scores also point to secure foundations: reading 109, mathematics 111, and grammar, punctuation and spelling 110.
+The performance profile is strongest when you look at secure attainment and scaled scores.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+The scaled scores also point to secure foundations: reading 110, mathematics 110, and grammar, punctuation and spelling 112.

 Rankings provide a useful shorthand for comparison.
-Ranked 505th in England and 2nd in Burton-on-Trent for primary outcomes (FindMySchool ranking, based on official data), the school sits well above the England picture, within the top 10% of schools in England, and in practice closer to the top 4% by rank position.
+Ranked 2,028th out of 14,978 schools in England and 5th in Burton-on-Trent for primary outcomes (FindMySchool ranking, based on official data), the school remains in a strong national and local position.
 Parents comparing nearby options can use the FindMySchool Local Hub page and Comparison Tool to view these outcomes side-by-side with other local primaries.

 England ranks and key metrics (where available)